freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1280.1

 This conflict is a little trickier.
 Make the JSON object whole again so you can add the changes and finish rebasing.
-Make sure you put all the references in their correct objects and delete any lines if you need to.
+Make sure you put all the references in their correct objects, and in the same order they were originally in.
+There may be a duplicate line you need to delete.

 #### HINTS

-- There may be one duplicate command in there you need to delete
 - The whole file should look like this:
 ```json
 {